 “Accumulating evidence suggests that health behaviors influence the severity and progression of MS in the long term,” Dr. Ploughman says.
 And untreated depression can be life-threatening, as it is a major risk for suicide.

 Few people have bulletproof plans for their golden years, and those with MS are no exception.
 In the MSIF survey, only 5 percent of respondents said they felt “very prepared” for getting older.
 The majority were much less confident.
 “People with MS may have more financial worries, job-related worries, relationship worries and housing worries,” Costello says.
 “People may be worried that they won’t be able to work as long as someone who does not have MS, and this may cause financial concern.
 What’s worse, people worry that they will experience progression that causes a loss of independence and thus require assistance with daily activities.”

 In fact, in the MSIF survey, when asked which aspects of aging they were most concerned about, three-quarters of respondents ranked losing their independence as fear No. 1.
 Nearly 50 percent were worried about developing memory issues, and nearly 40 percent were concerned that they would require help at home or in a care facility.

 If you wake up with any new pain, ache or spasm, don’t shrug it off.
-“It’s important to not say, ‘This is normal for my age,’ or ‘It’s just my MS,’” Dr. Ploughman says, since effective treatments are available for
+“It’s important to not say, ‘This is normal for my age,’ or ‘It’s just my MS,’” Dr. Ploughman says, since effective treatments are available for many symptoms.

 If you begin noticing changes in your symptoms or daily functioning, reach out to your MS healthcare provider promptly.
 Only after discussing your symptoms and undergoing a thorough evaluation can your doctor determine the best management strategies.